Maintaining Your QAFP® Certification

-New QAFP professionals must complete the QAFP Professional Education Program within one year of achieving QAFP certification.
+New QAFP professionals who did not complete the QAFP Professional Education Program before writing the QAFP exam must complete the Program within one year of achieving QAFP certification.
 Learn more about the QAFP Professional Education Program.

 QAFP certification must be renewed annually by July 31 each year.
 Annual requirements to renew your QAFP certification include:

 - Adherence to the FP Canada Standards Council™ Standards of Professional Responsibility.

 - Completion of 12 hours of Continuing Education (CE), including at least one credit in the Professional Responsibility category.

 - Compliance with the QAFP marks use in accordance with the QAFP Marks Usage Guide.

 - Completion and approval of your certification renewal application and payment of your annual certification fee.

 The annual QAFP certification period expires on July 31 each year.
 Log in to your FP Canada™ Portal to renew your QAFP certification now.
 Renewals received after July 31 will be subject to late fees.
 Any renewal application received after September 30 will be subject to a reinstatement fee in addition to the annual certification fee.
 For a complete list of certification fees refer to the FP Canada Fee Schedule.Renew Now